 Also of interest is that Doral has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Doral in 2010 was $29,276, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
-This equates to an annual income of $117,104 for a family of four.
+The per capita income in Doral in 2018 was $28,702, which is middle income relative to Florida and the nation.
+This equates to an annual income of $114,808 for a family of four.
 However, Doral contains both very wealthy and poor people as well.

 The most common language spoken in Doral is Spanish.
 Other important languages spoken here include English and Portuguese.